wp-plugins/scrapeazon/readme.txt

 * Added a caching mechanism for enhanced performance.
 * Optimized shortcode defaults.
 * Fixed some variable and array initialization issues.
+* Added a new shortcode parameter (url) that disables display of the iframe and returns only the iframe source URL.
+* Added a new shortcode parameter (noblanks) to disable the iframe when no reviews exist.
+* Updated context-sensitive help.
+* Updated POT file.

 = 2.0.6 =
 * Updated data retrieval function to optimize instantiation/destruction.